-Net farm income in the Northeast region is estimated to have increased in 2019 and is forecast to increase again slightly in 2020.
-This forecasted increase in 2020 is due partly to a modest projected increase in milk prices over 2019, as well as continued good performance by other industry segments such as the nursery/greenhouse, agricultural retail and forest products sectors.
-Nationally, 2019 net farm income is estimated by USDA at \$94 billion.
+Net farm income in the Northeast region is estimated to have increased in 2020.
+This was due in large part to government relief programs related to the pandemic, as well as good performance by other industry segments such as the nursery/ greenhouse, agricultural retail and forest products sectors.
+Nationally, 2020 net farm income is estimated by USDA at \$120 billion, an increase of 43% over 2019.